garyguo123456789/keeper-app-2/README.md

 ### Database

 MongoDB is used as the database to store the notes.
 Storing notes in the backend is critical because it ensures that notes user entered will not be removed after refreshing or reopening the page.
 MongoDB is notable for its high speed and availability, its Atlas function which allows a simple and free setup and database connection, and its flexibility in terms of note structure.
-Compared to SQL, MongoDb allows for highly diverse and flexible data and allows building the webpage faster.
+Compared to SQL, MongoDB allows for highly diverse and flexible data and allows building the webpage faster.

 ### Backend

 Express.js and Node.js are used for the backend development of this note-taking webpage.
-They are used to establish a server for MongoDB database connection and building API endpoints, which handles adding, retrieving, and deleting notes efficiently using RESTful API conventions and methodologies.
+They are used to establish a server for MongoDB database connection and building API endpoints, which handle adding, retrieving, and deleting notes efficiently using RESTful API conventions and methodologies.
 The backend ensures that what user inputs and modifies gets transmitted to the database, and any changes in the database are accurately and promptly reflected back to the client.
 The backend serves as a crucial connection between the client and the server, ensuring their interactions and sent and reflected as expected.

 ## File Structure
 The project structure is organized as follows: